DLHacks/SRU/README.md

 ## Implement

-- `python main.py sru` : tuning hyper parameters with hyperopt.
+- `python tune_params.py sru` : tuning hyper parameters with hyperopt.
 - Choose the model to be tuned from [sru, gru, lstm]
-- If you need more information, please run `python main.py --help`.
+- If you need more information, please run `python tune_params.py --help`.

 ## notes

 - I choose Adam for optimization, though SGD is used in the paper.
 (It might converge faster)
 - weight_decay is used.
 (The paper doesn't refer to it)
-- In SRU model, I add a fully connected layer to the outputs of SRUCell.
-(I'm not sure whether it is used in the original)